15 Healthy Starbucks Drinks That Taste Indulgent

 Why it’s healthy: This drink has 170 calories in a size tall, but you can make it even lower by ordering it with nonfat milk.
 It’s got 9 grams of protein, too.

-Why it’s healthy: This drink has 0 calories and just 25 mg of caffeine in a tall—a perfect drink for sipping that won’t give you a caffeine high even if you get a trenta!
+Why it’s healthy: This drink has 0 calories and just 20 mg of caffeine in a tall—one of the perfect healthy Starbucks drinks that won’t give you a caffeine high even if you get a trenta!
 Learn more about the Starbucks coffee sizes.

 Nonfat Iced Caramel Macchiato